jacobgil/jacobgil.github.io/about.md

 My name is Jacob Gildenblat.

-I'm a Computer Vision and Deep Learning developer from Israel.
+I'm a Deep Learning and Computer Vision developer from Israel.

+Currently i'm the Co-Founder and CTO of DeePathology.ai, developing AI for digital pathology.

 Apart from what I write about here, I have other open source projects on my [github](http://github.com/jacobgil).